 The Society for Reproductive Endocrinology and Infertility (SREI) is sponsoring this initiative by providing travel awards of up to $5,000 to defray the costs of transportation, lodging, and meeting registration to the first 5-7 REI fellows to register (maximum reimbursement $1,000 per fellow).
-Fellows will be notified within 2-weeks of registration if they have received a travel award.
+As of August 6th, 2017 all travel award recipeints have been notified and funds have been allocated accordingly.

 The Oncofertility Consortium is actively seeking funding from additional fellowship programs.
 If funds become available, fellows will be notified accordingly.

 At the conclusion of this course, participants should be able to:

 - Describe currently available options for female and male fertility preservation including recent advances in embryo, oocyte, ovarian tissue, sperm, and testicular tissue cryopreservation.

 - Formulate individualized treatment plans for patients throughout the reproductive spectrum who are interested in undergoing fertility preservation through cross-discipline collaboration.

 - Appreciate the interdisciplinary approach necessary to achieve effective fertility preservation and survivorship care.